-The ECS has mainly an inhibitory role in the GI tract: it reduces motility and secretion in physiological and pathophysiological states [21] and also regulates the sensation of pain.
+The ECS has mainly an inhibitory role in the GI tract: it reduces motility and secretion in physiological and pathophysiological states [23] and also regulates the sensation of pain.
 Activation of the CB1 receptor (with nabilone, THC, or AEA) slows GI motility.
-This effect could be blocked with the CB1 receptor antagonist, SR141716A (rimonabant) [65, 66].
-Other compounds like AM841 could be used in the treatment of IBS-D. As illustrated in figure 1, we and others have demonstrated that this compound reduces motility in a CB1 receptor-dependent manner, in both rats and mice [32, 67].
-Remarkably, the dose of AM841 used to inhibit GI motility did not produce the central side effects typical of other cannabinoid agonists (figure 1), and thus, this drug might be a milestone in the field of therapeutic application [32].
+This effect could be blocked with the CB1 receptor antagonist, SR141716A (rimonabant) [18, 67].
+Other compounds like AM841 could be used in the treatment of IBS-D. As illustrated in figure 1, and shown also by others, this compound reduces motility in a CB1 receptor-dependent manner, in both rats and mice [34, 35, 68].
+Remarkably, the dose of AM841 used to inhibit GI motility did not produce the central side effects typical of other cannabinoid agonists (figure 1), and thus, this drug might be a milestone in the field of therapeutic application [34].

-In the crotone oil model that triggers ileitis, the CB1 receptor is overexpressed, and CB1 agonists reduce GI transit [5, 68, 69].
-In a mouse IBS-C model, the inverse agonist of the CB1 receptor taranabant improved the symptoms related to the decrease in GI motility and abdominal pain [5, 70].
-In humans, the increase in colonic transit that occurs in IBS-D has been related to genetic variations in endocannabinoid metabolism [71].
-The expression of FAAH (the enzyme that degrades CBs) is decreased in patients with IBS-C, which would explain why there is a delay in GI motility in these patients [72].
+In the crotone oil model that triggers ileitis, the CB1 receptor is overexpressed, and CB1 agonists reduce GI transit [5, 69, 70].
+In a mouse IBS-C model, the inverse agonist of the CB1 receptor, taranabant, improved the symptoms related to the decrease in GI motility and abdominal pain [5, 71].
+In humans, the increase in colonic transit that occurs in IBS-D has been related to genetic variations in endocannabinoid metabolism [72].
+The expression of FAAH (the enzyme that degrades CBs) is decreased in patients with IBS-C, which would explain why there is a delay in GI motility in these patients [73].
 As CB1 receptor activation slows motility, CB1 antagonists could be used to treat opioid-induced constipation and gastroparesis.
-Motility was found to be increased with the application of rimonabant, insinuating that the ECS provides a basal suppressive tone to motility [73, 74].
+Motility was found to be increased with the application of rimonabant, insinuating that the ECS provides a basal suppressive tone to motility [74, 75].
+75 NO VA DE CANNABINOIDES

 The CB2 receptor may also affect motility.
-In lipopolysaccharide-induced inflammation, which decreased transit time, JWH-133 returned transit times to control values and this effect was blocked by the CB2 receptor antagonist, AM630 [28].
+In lipopolysaccharide-induced inflammation, which decreased transit time, JWH-133 returned transit times to control values and this effect was blocked by the CB2 receptor antagonist, AM630 [31].
 Interestingly, JWH-133 had no effect on basal transit times.
-Thus, during inflammation, the CB2 receptor provides a mechanism for the re-establishment of normal GI transit [29].
+Thus, during inflammation, the CB2 receptor provides a mechanism for the re-establishment of normal GI transit [31].

-In addition, in patients with IBS-D, the development of the symptomatology and alteration of colonic transit has been related to the CB1 and FAAH receptors [75].
-Finally, in patients with IBS-C there is an expression of the CB1 receptor higher than in patients with IBS-D or IBS-M [76].
+In addition, in patients with IBS-D, the development of the symptomatology and alteration of colonic transit has been related to the CB1 and FAAH receptors [76].
+Finally, in patients with IBS-C there is an expression of the CB1 receptor higher than in patients with IBS-D or IBS-M [77].

-In patients with slow transit constipation (STC), the expression and enzymatic activity of FAAH were decreased and levels of AEA and 2-AG were higher than controls [77].
-In animal models of mice genetically preconditioned to constipation, the inhibition of DAGL, the enzyme that produces 2-AG, reduced the levels of 2-AG and normalized fecal output [78].
-Interestingly, 2-AG alone did not affect gut transit time but, when it was administered with an agent to prevent its degradation, JZL184, motility was slowed [78].
+In patients with slow transit constipation (STC), the expression and enzymatic activity of FAAH were decreased and levels of AEA and 2-AG were higher than controls [78].
+In animal models of mice genetically preconditioned to constipation, the inhibition of DAGL, the enzyme that produces 2-AG, reduced the levels of 2-AG and normalized fecal output [79].
+Interestingly, 2-AG alone did not affect gut transit time but, when it was administered with an agent to prevent its degradation, JZL184, motility was slowed [79].